MEET THE BAND

 To assign a genre to The Burnett Sisters Band would be to oversimplify the breadth of their musical influences – at a typical show, an old-time fiddle tune might be followed by a Patty Loveless song, a driving bluegrass standard or a soaring a capella gospel harmony number.

-With a repertoire that's equal parts old-time and bluegrass, country and gospel, The Burnett Sisters Band navigate this diverse source material effortlessly, diving into the songs with an attention to detail and an appreciation for nuance that lends an authenticity and a feeling of genuine expression rarely matched in today's traditional music.
+With a repertoire that's equal parts old-time and bluegrass, country and gospel, this Billboard charting band navigates the diverse source material effortlessly, diving into the songs with an attention to detail and an appreciation for nuance that lends an authenticity and a feeling of genuine expression rarely matched in today's traditional music.

 The Burnett Sisters Band's musical journey has seen their sound grow and evolve in leaps and bounds as the sisters drew inspiration from each other and the musical heroes they grew up listening to and learning from, drawing influences from Doc Watson, Patsy Cline, Johnny Cash and June Carter, John Prine and countless others.